sundarigari/LearnK8/certification.md

 ## deployment strategies
 Recreate strategy: Delete all pods and re-create them with newer image.
 Cons: App will be unavailable for some time
-Rolling Update Strtegy: Deletes one pod and creates one new pod, then deletes another old pod and creates a new pod and so on
+Rolling Update Strtegy: This is default.
+Deletes one pod and creates one new pod, then deletes another old pod and creates a new pod and so on

     strategy:
         rollingUpdate: